JoeyMckenzie/joeymckenzie.tech/README.md

 [![CI](https://github.com/JoeyMckenzie/joey-mckenzie-tech/actions/workflows/ci.yml/badge.svg)](https://github.com/JoeyMckenzie/joey-mckenzie-tech/actions/workflows/ci.yml)

-Welcome to my slice of the internet!
+Welcome to my personal slice of the internet.
 This repository contains all the source code and content used on my blog.
+The
-The project leverages:
+project leverages:

 - [Astro](https://astro.build) as the framework of choice as the site is primarily static content